“Do I need to disinfect that?”

 Disinfect means to remove microorganisms from surfaces or equipment using an EPA-registered disinfectant such as a disinfecting wipe or a liquid cleaner.

-Disinfectants are proven to kill certain types of germs and viruses that cause illness.
+Disinfectants are tested and proven to kill certain types of germs and viruses that cause illness, specifically the ones listed on the disinfectant label.
 To disinfect effectively, you must allow the product to sit on the surface for the recommended dwell time listed on the product label.

 WHEN TO DISINFECT